imagineSamurai/GlowRays/README.md

 ![VS Code Marketplace Downloads](https://img.shields.io/visual-studio-marketplace/d/imagineSamurai.glowrays)
 ![VS Code Marketplace Rating](https://img.shields.io/visual-studio-marketplace/r/imagineSamurai.glowrays)

+> ## ⚠️ DYNAMIC FEATURES ALPHA NOTICE
+> The core glow functionality of this extension works great!
+Only the **dynamic intensity feature** is currently in alpha development.
+> Due to VS Code API limitations, the dynamic glow effect may cause performance issues on some systems.
+> Dynamic features are disabled by default and can be manually enabled if desired.
+>
+> **If you can fix it, fork it!** Contributions to improve the dynamic features are welcome.

 A Visual Studio Code extension that makes text glow with the same color as the syntax highlighting, creating a beautiful neon effect in your editor.

 ## ✨ Features

 - **Glowing Text**: Applies a customizable glow effect to text in the editor
 - **Theme Compatible**: Preserves the original syntax highlighting colors from your theme
+- **Error Highlighting**: Automatically disables glow effect on lines containing errors
+- **Dynamic Intensity**: Makes the glow effect "breathe" by automatically varying the intensity over time
 - **Configurable**: Adjust glow intensity to match your preferences
 - **Language Control**: Enable or disable for specific programming languages
 - **Performance Optimized**: Minimal impact on editor performance for most files